Understanding how to grade a sports card is vital for both new collectors and grizzled veterans of the hobby.

 Centering

-Centering is one of the key inputs to evaluating a card's grade.
+Centering is one of the key inputs to evaluating a card’s grade.
 For some collectors, a card with near-perfect centering is an absolute necessity.
-Although some are willing to overlook centering in hopes of a card with pristine corners and little surface wear.
+However, some will overlook centering in hopes of a card with pristine corners and little surface wear.

 Whatever the case, centering is an important part of the grading process.